 Lowestoffe Country Lodge is popular for fly fishing with four stocked trout dams, a bass dam and a river full of Yellow fish.

 Lowestoffe and Poplar Dams are located on Lowestoffe Farm, both within walking distance of Trout Lodge and Walnut Cottage.
-The other two Trout dams, closer to Rockford and Elandsberg Lodges, are situated on Woodhouselea Farm and are accessible by 2x4 LDVs.
-The bass dam is also a comfortable stroll from both Elandsberg and Rockford Lodges.
+The other two Trout dams, closer to Rockford and Mountain Lodge, are situated on Woodhouselea Farm and are accessible by 2x4 LDVs.
+The bass dam is also a comfortable stroll from both Mountain Lodge and Rockford Lodge.

 The Klipplaat River meanders through the farm for 18km.
 There are numerous deep pools to catch Yellow fish during the summer months, when the fish travel upstream to spawn in the warmer waters.